Chiefs release Kareem Hunt after video surfaces of him knocking over, kicking woman

 comes at a sensitive time for the Chiefs and the NFL when it comes to domestic violence.

 Cleveland police and the NFL did not immediately respond to requests for comment.

 Hunt was at practice Friday, then was excused and sent home.
 The Chiefs (9-2) are at Oakland on Sunday.

 Being placed on the exempt list means the player is paid and does not count against the club’s 53-man roster.
 But he can’t practice or play until he is removed from the list.

 In August, Chiefs’ CEO Clark Hunt was asked about “some offseason issues” involving Kareem Hunt and if he had any concerns about his running back and said he didn’t expect Hunt to be suspended.
-During the interview, he said:
+During the interview,